 KY Consumer Guide To Agency Relationships

-CONSUMER GUIDE TO AGENCY RELATIONSHIPS
+A GUIDE TO AGENCY RELATIONSHIPS

-It is illegal, pursuant to the Kentucky Fair Housing Law and Federal Fair Housing Law, to refuse to sell, transfer, assign, rent, lease, sublease or finance housing accommodations, refuse to negotiate for the sale or rental of housing accommodations, or otherwise deny or make unavailable housing accommodations because of race, color, religion, sex, familial status, disability, national origin, sexual orientation (in some counties), or gender identity (in some counties) or to so discriminate in advertising the sale or rental of housing, in the financing of housing, or in the providing of real estate brokerage services.
+Fair Housing Statement: It is illegal, pursuant to the Kentucky Fair Housing Law and Federal Fair Housing Law, to refuse to sell, transfer, assign, rent, lease, sublease, or finance housing accommodations, or refuse to negotiate for the sale or rental of housing accommodations, or otherwise deny or make unavailable housing accommodations because of race, color, religion, sex, familial status, disability, national origin, sexual orientation (in some counties) or gender identity (in some counties) or to so discriminate in advertising the sale or rental of housing, in the financing of housing, or in the providing of real estate brokerage services.
 It is also illegal, for profit, to induce or attempt to induce a person to sell or rent a dwelling by representations regarding the entry into the neighborhood of a person or persons belonging to one of the protected classes.

 Additional Information Regarding Dual Agency

 DUAL AGENCY: Kentucky law permits a real estate agent and brokerage to represent both the Seller and Buyer in a real estate transaction as long as this is disclosed to both parties and they both agree.
 This is known as dual agency.
 As a dual agent, a real estate agent and brokerage represent two clients whose interests are, or at times could be, different or adverse.
 For this reason, the dual agent(s) may not be able to advocate on behalf of the client to the same extent the agent may have if the agent represented only one client.

 As a dual agent, the agent(s) and brokerage shall:

 - Disclose latent (not readily observable) material defects to the purchaser, if known by the agent(s) or brokerage;